Battle of Dompaire: Ville-sur-Illon

-The situation of the Panther battalion, was now critical and therefore the Panzer IV tank battalion along with the Panzer grenadiers which was stationed in Darney was called to help, advancing from the south towards Dompaire.
+The situation of the Panther battalion was now critical.
+The Panzer IV tank battalion, along with the Panzer Grenadiers which were stationed in Darney, was called to help, advancing from the south towards Dompaire.

 As they advanced the Germans soon put the French in difficulty; 'Groupe Minjonnet' was in danger of being attacked from two sides, and in addition Colonel Langlade's command post was in the village of Ville-sur-Illon, on the heights south of the town right in the path of the Germans.
 A German bombardment hit the headquarters of Langlade causing some confusion.
 The French spotted the Germans around 13:30, but the Panzer Grenadiers decided to plunder a supply depot they encountered along the road, losing contact with the Panzers as a result.
 Langlade reacted quickly and organized an improvised artillery barrage along the main road assisted by a small number of M4 Shermans of the 12e Régiment Chasseurs d'Afrique, M10 tank destroyers and anti-tank guns.
-The leading Panzer IV tanks ran into the barrage first of machine gun fire, and then Armour penetrative rounds and immediately suffered losses: the Shermans shot at the tracks of the armoured vehicles, firstly to immobilize them and then hit them on the sides.
+The leading Panzer IV tanks ran into the barrage first of machine gun fire, then of armour-piercing rounds and immediately suffered losses: the Shermans shot at the tracks of the armoured vehicles, firstly to immobilize them and then hit them on the sides.
 Two German tanks were destroyed at close range, and three more were knocked out in an ambush by M10s.
 Meanwhile the German infantry had arrived on the field but were pinned down by French machine-gun fire from two French jeeps.
 Langlade decided to evacuate his command post first to Gelvecourt before rejoining with the bulk of 'Groupe Minjonnet' who were deployed near Dompaire.
 Leclerc meanwhile received news about the ongoing battle and was concerned.
 Nevertheless 'Groupement Billotte' under seasoned armoured veteran Pierre Billotte (in 1940 at the village of Stonne he led Char B1 heavy tanks which destroyed thirteen Panzers) was brought in from the north in support; he agreed with Langlade and Massu not to fall back, and to continue to engage the Germans.